 Of course, the massive reveal at the end of the issue is definitely propelling this arc into, “holy shit, you better slap your mama” good territory.
 As we get the answer to where the Templar Guardians are, and the villains of this arc– THE CONTROLLERS!
 They’re a massive piece of the Lantern mythos, and thinking about it, their origin is extremely similar to one of my favorite Lantern villains of all time, RELIC, who was created by my man, Venditti.

 This gets me wanting to see the Controllers and Relic come face-to-face.
 See how the two would interact, and whose side the “relic from an old universe” would veer to since his time in the DCU.

-I kind of missed Rafa Sandoval’s (artist) art, but Jack Herbert (artist) was a great touch to this issue.
+I kind of missed Rafa Sandoval’s art, but Jack Herbert was a great touch to this issue.
 It gave a fresh breath of air, and overall accentuated Venditti’s story.
-Bringing it all together, I found this issue to be one of the more solid ones in a while, and well deserving of a 4 out of 5.
+Bringing it all together, I found this issue to be one of the more solid ones in a while.

 You can pick up a copy at your local comic shop, and HAL JORDAN AND THE GREEN LANTERN CORPS #34 will be hitting shelves Wednesday, December 3rd,

 “TWILIGHT OF THE GUARDIANS” part two!
 Captured by their oldest foes, the Controllers, the remaining Guardians of the Universe fight for their lives as Hal Jordan, John Stewart, Guy Gardner and Kyle Rayner race across the cosmos to rescue them.
 But this Green Lantern strike team may not uncover the clues in time to save their mentors from a deranged plan that would leave the Controllers in charge of the universe!